 Once comfortable with the new cadence, you can then increase your running cadence incrementally, from 5% increase to 7.5% then perhaps 10%, or until you’re no longer over-striding.

-Use a Running Metronome to Increase Cadence
+Try Using a Digital Metronome to Increase Your Running Cadence

 One great way to train your body to increase your cadence is to practice running using a small digital metronome, set to a specific rhythm (desired cadence).
 Try for short bursts initially to match your running cadence to the beeping without speeding up your running pace.